 And it doesn’t hurt that Airbnb often works out to be less expensive than hotels and hostels because many properties have marvelous weekly and monthly discounts (long-term travelers everywhere start applauding and weeping with joy.)

-House sitting and Airbnb have been my exclusive means of accommodation since I started traveling full-time.
+House sitting and Airbnb have been my main means of accommodation since I started traveling full-time.

 Well, with the exception of that time my sister and I decided to stay in a 12 bunk hostel with the guy who ate chips in bed all night.